-Discussion of syllabus and class requirement, Formation of teams for team project, Lecture on psychoanalytic approach to adult personality development.
+Discussion of syllabus and class requirements, Lecture of psychoanalytic approach to adult personality development.
 Read Wrightsman: Volume 1, Chapters 1,2,3, and 4.

-Read Sheehy: Prologue: Oh Pioneers!
-Book One, Part One; Mapping Lives Across
+To prepare for class, read Sheehy: Prologue: Oh Pioneers!
+Book One, Part One:

-Time.
+Mapping Lives Across Time.